EvgeniiGrinko/news-app/README.md

 Start project by running "php artisan serve" and copy path, then run "npm run dev".

-Also be aware that only admin can create/update/delete news.
-To create admin record go to registration page and register, after that change column "is_admin" to 1 in db for corresponding user.
+Also, be aware that only admin can create/update/delete news.
+To create admin record go to registration page and register, after that change column "is_admin" to 1 in db for corresponding user, then logout and login with this credentials.

 Go to your browser and enter copied path.